kimoban/airbnb-clone-project/README.md

 Each component will follow reusability best practices and be integrated into a component-based React structure.

-# Airbnb Clone Project Back End
+# Airbnb Clone Project Back-End

 ## Project Overview
 The Airbnb Clone Project backend is built to simulate a real-world booking platform.
 It focuses on user management, property listings, bookings, payments, and reviews.
 This project is designed using modern backend technologies with a focus on scalability, security, and API-first development.